License Defense For Occupational Therapists

 If you’ve had a complaint filed against you with the Occupational Therapy Board, we can help you through the entire process, including: investigation, discipline, and appeals.

-If you have any questions about the process of defending your occupational therapist license, please call (503) 232-9280 or e-mail firstname.lastname@example.org.
+If you have any questions about the process of defending your occupational therapist license, please call us at (512) 829-5619 or e-mail firstname.lastname@example.org.

-Please note: We provide legal services for occupational therapists in Oregon and Washington.
-Our law office is in Portland.
+Please note: We provide legal services for occupational therapists in Oregon, Washington, and Texas.